vyom-pandya-aiml-ak/python-notes/concurrency.md

 **In plain English:** Threading lets you run multiple tasks inside the same Python process.
 It’s the same kitchen with the same shared fridge — but now you have multiple chefs working at the same time.
 This is perfect when your tasks spend a lot of time waiting (like downloading files or querying a database).

+**Real World Example:** A common real-world use case is downloading multiple files or scraping multiple URLs simultaneously.
+Instead of waiting for each download to complete sequentially, you can use threading to initiate multiple downloads concurrently, significantly reducing the total time.

 ### 🎯 Best For: I/O-Bound Work

 Anything that involves **waiting for something external**: